Leaflets and audio recordings

 Who can I contact for more information?

-If you live in Bradford please speak to your GP receptionist who can offer further advice.
+If you live in Bradford District and Craven, please speak to your GP practice who can offer further advice or you can choose to wait for your invitation to get your lung health check.

-I live in Bradford but my GP Practice is not offering lung health screening.
+I live in Bradford District and Craven but my GP Practice is not offering the lung health check.
 Why?

 What is CT scan?